CristianBarragan/CoffeeBean/docs/03-Foundation/Extensibility.md

 ---

-> CoffeeBeanery is designed to be extended through well-defined contracts rather than inheritance or runtime discovery.
+> Foundgine is designed to be extended through well-defined contracts rather than inheritance or runtime discovery.
 This document describes the framework's extensibility model and identifies the supported extension points.

 ---

 ## Philosophy

-CoffeeBeanery follows the **Open/Closed Principle**.
+Foundgine follows the **Open/Closed Principle**.

 The framework should be: